Denman Island

-Denman Island, or Sla-dai-aich (Taystayic), its Indigenous name, is one of the Northern Gulf Islands and part of the Comox Valley Regional District of British Columbia, Canada.
+Denman Island, (also known by Sla-dai-aich or Taystayic, in the Comox language), is one of the Northern Gulf Islands and part of the Comox Valley Regional District of British Columbia, Canada.
 It is a member of the Islands Trust group of islands and is home to a small community of 1391 year-round residents.

 History

 Denman Island was first inhabited by Indigenous peoples including the Pentlatch and Sliammon as evidenced by middens, gravesites, and oral history.
-The site most recently occupied by Pentlatch people was previously named Village Point but is now called Denman Point.
-That village was occupied until the 1862 smallpox epidemic severely reduced its population and the survivors moved to join the K'ómoks people in nearby Comox.
+The site most recently occupied by Pentlatch people named the island PUNCHLATT.
+In 1862 smallpox epidemic severely reduced its population and the survivors moved to join the K'ómoks people in nearby Comox.

 The Island was seen and mapped by Europeans during the 1791 voyage of the Spanish ship Santa Saturnina, under Juan Carrasco and José María Narváez.
 It was named by Captain Richards in 1860 for Rear Admiral Joseph Denman who was commander of the Pacific station from 1864 to 1866.

-The earliest colonial settlers of Denman Island arrived during the 1870’s.
+The earliest colonial settlers of Denman Island arrived during the 1870s.
 Some were attracted by the establishment of the Baynes Sound Coal Mine on the Tsable River, across Baynes Sound from Denman Island.
 Mine construction started in 1873 and coal was shipped in 1876.
-Several large families migrated to Denman Island from Eastern Canada in1876 including the McFarlane, Piercy and Graham families.
+Several large families migrated to Denman Island from Eastern Canada in 1876 including the McFarlane, Piercy and Graham families.
 After being briefly in production the Baynes Sound mine closed in 1877 and mine surveyor David Pickles moved to Denman Island, preempting a large wetland in the middle of the island.

 Denman Island life

 Regular ferry service links Denman Island to both Hornby Island from Gravelly Bay on the east side of Denman and across Baynes Sound via the MV Baynes Sound Connector cable ferry to Buckley Bay on Vancouver Island on the west side.
-"Downtown" Denman consists of one general store and Post Office, two community halls and a museum, the Dora Drinkwater Volunteer Library, a community school, an Anglican church and the Arts Centre.
-There is also a hardware store, craft store and a books and coffee shop.
+The Village of Denman consists of one general store and Post Office, two community halls and a museum, the Dora Drinkwater Volunteer Library, a community school, an Anglican church and the Arts Centre.
+There is also a hardware store, craft store and Abraxas Book Gifts, a book and gift store and coffee shop.
 Around the corner on Piercy Road is the Denman Island Health Centre.

 A number of potters, weavers and painters have made Denman Island their home for decades.
 The island has a land area of 51.03 km2.

 The author Emily St. John Mandel spent most of her childhood on Denman Island, and modeled much of the fictional Delano Island in her novel Station Eleven after it.